 Refrain from fertilizing your plants until about a month before planning to introduce them back outdoors.

-Usually, this reintroduction period is around Mid-March; there is also a unique way of feeding your indoor plants during this period.
+Usually, this reintroduction period is around mid-March; there is also a unique way of feeding your indoor plants during this period.
 Feed your plants weekly using a half-strength liquid solution and an all-purpose organic fertilizer.

 Transition out